gerlandiolucena/DynamicConfiuration/README.md

 # DynamicConfiuration
-This a exemple of how to change your project informations by a pre action script in your Xcode Scheme.
+This a example of how to change your project informations by a pre action script in your Xcode Scheme.